Overv/VulkanTutorial/en/11_Compute_Shader.md

 layout (binding = 1, rgba8) uniform writeonly image2D outputImage;
 ```

-A few differences here are additional attributes like `rgba8` for the format of the image, the `readonly` and `writeonly` qualifiers, telling the implementation that we'll only read from the input and write to the output image.
-And last but not least we need to use the `image2D` type do declare a storage image.
+A few differences here are additional attributes like `rgba8` for the format of the image, the `readonly` and `writeonly` qualifiers, telling the implementation that we will only read from the input image and write to the output image.
+And last but not least we need to use the `image2D` type to declare a storage image.

 Reading from and writing to storage images in the compute shader is then done using `imageLoad` and `imageStore`: